 Having collected over 30 podium finishes over his seven years of professional racing in single-seaters, sports cars, and prototypes, Robert Megennis will join Turner Motorsport in 2023 to contest his 2nd full IMSA season.
 In 2022, Megennis piloted the #39 Lamborghini Huracán GT3 Evo, collecting 3 podium and 5 Top 5 finishes.
 Megennis first entered the IMSA paddock with the 2021 IMSA Michelin Endurance Cup, which he wrapped up with a third place finish at the season finale Motul Petit Le Mans.

 Before making the transition to sports cars, Megennis competed in the Indy Lights Championship with Andretti Autosport in 2019 and 2021.
 His two-year tenure included a win at the iconic Indianapolis Motor Speedway and pole position at the Freedom 100.
 With the cancellation of the Indy Lights season in 2020 due to the Covid-19 epidemic, Megennis contested two rounds of the European Le Mans Series as well as the Intercontinental GT Challenge Indianapolis 8 Hour with Acura/HPD.

 When he’s not on the track, Megennis serves as an ambassador for Starlight Children’s Foundation, meeting with children with extended hospital stays and fundraising for a variety of their programs.
-He is also an advisor to West Point/Purdue University as they compete to build an autonomous version of his race car.
-Residing in New York City, Megennis is currently pursuing a BA in Philosophy at Fordham University.
+In 2020/2021, he was also an advisor to West Point/Purdue University as they competed to build an autonomous version of his race car.
+Residing in New York City, Megennis is currently pursuing a BA in Philosophy at Fordham University